Jet creation in post-AGB binaries: the circum-companion accretion disc around BD+46$^{\circ}$442: Doppler tomography

 \section{Doppler tomography}

-The double-peaked emission profile of H$\alpha$ and its phase-dependent variations contain information of the intensity distribution and structure of the circum-companion disk.
+The double-peaked emission profile of H$\alpha$ and its phase-dependent variations contain information on the intensity distribution and structure of the circum-companion disk.
 These orbital variations are studied through the technique of Doppler tomography.
 A more detailed description of Doppler tomography is provided by \citet{marsh88}.
 The technique allows us to image the accretion disk indirectly, such that asymmetric structures in the disk can be identified.
-In order to construct the Doppler map, we used the maximum entropy method which is included in the TRM-DOPPLER\footnote{The TRM-DOPPLER software package can be obtained from https://github.com/trmrsh/trm-doppler.} software package, written by Tom Marsh.
+In order to construct the Doppler map, we used the maximum entropy method that is included in the TRM-DOPPLER\footnote{The TRM-DOPPLER software package can be obtained from https://github.com/trmrsh/trm-doppler.} software package written by Tom Marsh.

-Fig. \ref{fig:geomdopmap} illustrates the system in spatial coordinates, in the co-rotating frame of the binary system.
+Figure \ref{fig:geomdopmap} illustrates the system in spatial coordinates in the co-rotating frame of the binary system.
 We define phase $\phi =0$ at inferior conjunction, when the primary is in between us and the secondary.
 This corresponds to the observer being positioned at the positive x-direction.
 Throughout the phase, the location of the observer rotates clockwise in the co-rotating frame.
 We construct the Doppler map following this geometry, which is shown at the right in Fig. \ref{fig:geomdopmap}.
-We notice that the velocity curve of the mass stream reaches higher radial velocities from the origin, which is due to the acceleration of the mass stream from the L1-point towards the accretion disk.
-The second curve originates from a higher position on the $V_y$-axis and represents the Keplerian velocities which the accretion disk would have at the position of the mass stream.
-Notice that the highest Keplerian velocities are reached in the inner disk, and will be projected further from the origin on the velocity map.
-Hence, the velocity map represent the accretion disk inside-out.\\
+We note that the velocity curve of the mass stream reaches higher radial velocities than at the origin, which is due to the acceleration of the mass stream from the L1-point towards the accretion disk.
+The second curve originates from a higher position on the $V_y$-axis and represents the Keplerian velocities that the accretion disk would have at the position of the mass stream.
+We note that the highest Keplerian velocities are reached in the inner disk and are projected farther out from the origin on the velocity map.
+Hence, the velocity map represents the accretion disk inside-out.\\

 The photospheric corrected H$\alpha$ spectra were used in order to produce the Doppler maps.
 We mention that these maps are very sensitive to the input data.
-By excluding or including different wavelength regions, we noticed that the asymmetry in the Doppler map can vary significantly.
+When we excluded or included different wavelength regions, we noted that the asymmetry in the Doppler map varied significantly.
 Hence, we examined the considered wavelength ranges and the spectra thoroughly before initiating the calculations of the Doppler maps.